n0th1ngsad/HP-Motherboard-Unlock/README.md

 **STEP 4** </br>
 ```
 6. Now restart your pc.
 While restarting spam key until you get in your bios (Adjust to your laptop brand so that it can enter BIOS mode on cellphones)
+7. Now you should see something like this (it may look a little bit different for you)
+8. Select "load file from EFI"
 ```

 # I am not responsible for the damage to your laptop, at your own risk